-One of the hormones that is often screened when diagnosing PCOS is Lutenizing hormone.
+One of the hormones that is often screened when diagnosing PCOS is Luteinizing hormone.
 You see, LH tends to be high in women with PCOS and it tends to be 3-4 times as high as Follicle Stimulating Hormone (FSH) levels (1).
 This sounds a bit technical at the moment but I’m going to share with you the things you need to know about LH and how to bring those levels down naturally by following a good PCOS diet, taking supplements and making some lifestyle changes.
+I also go into a lot more detail on each of these topics in my free “How to Manage PCOS Naturally” masterclass, which you can join here.

 LH is a hormone that is released by the pituitary gland in the brain.
 During a normal menstrual cycle, levels of LH are relatively low during the first half of the cycle and then spike just before ovulation.
 It’s this surge in LH that results in ovulation (2).